robertxa/Th-Config-Xav/README.rst

 9. layout northarrowMG: New north arrow definition

+10. layout scalebar_horiz: horizontal scale bar definition

+11. layout scalebar_vert: vertical scale bar definition

+12. header_coupe_vert-auto: Redefine the header for the extended view, with vertical scale bar situated to the right of the header

+13. header_coupe_vert-to-place: Redefine the header for the extended view, with vertical scale bar that needs to be placed within the layout in the thconfig file

-10. layout test: to test new configurations if needed!
+14. layout test: to test new configurations if needed!

 New symbols definitions (en)
 ----------------------------